iterative/dvc.org/content/docs/dvclive/api-reference/live/log_image.md

 Supported values for `val` are:

-- A valid numpy array (convertable to image via `PIL.Image.fromarray`)
+- A valid numpy array (convertible to image via `PIL.Image.fromarray`)
 - A `PIL.Image` instance.

 The images will be saved in `{path}/images/{name}`: